-Crews raise retired sunken ferry in Western Washington
+Crews raise retired sunken ferry in western Washington

 ANACORTES, Wash.
-(AP) — Crews have raised the first ferry of the Alaska Marine Highway System after the retired vessel sank in Guemes Channel at Anacortes in Western Washington.
+(AP) — Crews have raised the first ferry of the Alaska Marine Highway System after the retired vessel sank in Guemes Channel at Anacortes in western Washington.

-The Skagit Valley Herald reports the Chilkat was lifted by a crane and placed on a barge on Wednesday.
+The Skagit Valley Herald reports that the Chilkat was lifted by a crane and placed on a barge on Wednesday.

-The Chilkat sank Jan.
+The Chilkat sank on Jan.
 12 after it broke free from its mooring at Lovric’s Sea-Craft and crashed into the Guemes Island Ferry Terminal.

 The ship was launched in 1957 and decommissioned in 1988.
 It was then re-purposed for other jobs before recently being taken out of service.